sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Grabbing Claws

 Your custom vehicle has a pair of mechanical claws that you can attack with by using an action while driving it.
 You gain proficiency with the claws and may use your Intelligence when making attack and damage rolls with them.
 On a hit the claws deal 2d6 bludgeoning or piercing damage (chosen when you make the modification) and a creature makes a Strength or Dexterity saving throw against a DC equal to your passive Engineering score or becomes grappled.
 Creatures can attempt to escape this grapple as normal, using your passive Engineering score instead of your maneuver DC.
-Your custom vehicleís movement is not
+Your custom vehicle√≠s movement is not

 impeded by grappling a creature, and your vehicle may grapple a maximum of 1 creature at a time.